vbaconnet-ledger/developer-portal/_docs/CI/51_live_on_desktop.md

 export default dataset;
 ```

-just keep the part with the scanAccounts and put it the `mycoin` part :
+Just keep the part with the scanAccounts and put it the `mycoin` part :

 ```js
 // @flow